 - Students who need to fulfill State BAS degree General Education requirements in Science and/or Humanities will take these classes in the Summer quarter.
-Students will be advised if this is a requirement in their BAS-AM admissions letter.
-BAS-AM faculty will work with students to create an education plan once the student confirms they will enroll in the BAS-AM program. - Classes that meet the Humanities and Science general education requirements are the same as those that meet the AA-DTA requirements.
+Students will be advised if this is a requirement in their BASAM admissions letter.
+BASAM faculty will work with students to create an education plan once the student confirms they will enroll in the BASAM program. - Classes that meet the Humanities and Science general education requirements are the same as those that meet the AA-DTA requirements.

-- BASAM 422 Principles of Finance (5) - BUS 410 Managerial Professionalism & Readiness (5) - SOC 420 Career Management and Social Capital (5) - TOTAL CREDITS: 15
+- BASAM 422-Principles of Finance (5)

-- BASAM 499-BASAM Internship (5)
+- BUS 410 Managerial Presence (5)

-- BUS 430 Data Driven Decision Making (5)
+- SOC 420-Social Capital and the Manager (5) TOTAL CREDITS: 15

-- PSYC 412 Leadership & Organizational Behavior (5) TOTAL CREDITS: 15
+- BASAM 499-BASAM Workplace Project Experience (Internship) (5) - BUS 430-Evidence Driven Decision Making (5) - PSYC 412 Leadership & Organizational Behavior (5)